dafthack/MailSniper/README.md

 For more information about MailSniper check out this [blog post](http://www.blackhillsinfosec.com/?p=5296).

-MailSniper also includes additional modules for password spraying, and gathering the Global Address List from OWA and EWS.
+MailSniper also includes additional modules for password spraying, enumerating users/domains, gathering the Global Address List from OWA and EWS, and checking mailbox permissions for every Exchange user at an organization.

 For more information about additional MailSniper modules check out this [blog post](http://www.blackhillsinfosec.com/?p=5330).